 John R. Koza received his Ph.D. in computer science from the University of Michigan in 1972.
 He published a board game involving Electoral College strategy in 1966.
 From 1973 through 1987, he was co-founder, chairman, and CEO of Scientific Games Inc. where he co-invented the rub-off instant lottery ticket used by state lotteries.
 In the 1980s, he and attorney Barry Fadem were active in promoting adoption of lotteries by various states through the citizen-initiative process and state legislative action.
-Between 1988 and 2003, he taught a course on genetic algorithms and genetic programming between 1988 and 2003 at Stanford University, where he was a consulting professor.
+Between 1988 and 2003, he taught a course on genetic algorithms and genetic programming at Stanford University, where he was a consulting professor.
 He is lead author of the book Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote and originator of the National Popular Vote legislation.
+He is Chair of National Popular Vote and a member of the Board of Directors.
+Koza has visited 29 states on behalf of National Popular Vote.

 A President Of the People, By the People and For the People: The National Popular Vote Plan for Electing the President